fbpx

 Celebrate Dia de los Muertos in Mexico.

-Participants in Dia de Los Muertos build temporary altars to pay tribute to their deceased ancestors.
+Participants in Dia de Los Muertos build temporary altars to pay tribute to their deceased family members.

-The altars are filled with photographs of the deceased, flowers, food including sugar skulls with the deceased’s name on them, and tequila to encourage the spirits of the dead to join with the living relatives for the celebration.
+The altars are filled with photographs of the deceased, flowers, traditional foods like sugar skulls, and tequila to encourage the visiting spirits of the dead to join with the living relatives for the celebration.

 Check out the cutest Dia de Los Muertos children’s books, best Day of the Dead crafts and activities, and sugar skull craft tutorial!